CorkCork

 The heart of the Loire Valley, stretching from the château country of Tours to the hilltop vineyards of Sancerre.
 Vouvray and Montlouis produce sparkling and still Chenin Blanc of remarkable depth, while Chinon and Bourgueil showcase the elegance of Cabernet Franc.
 At the eastern end, Sancerre and Pouilly-Fumé have made Sauvignon Blanc world-famous with their flinty, mineral style.

-The wines of Touraine & Centre are made primarily from Chenin Blanc, Sauvignon Blanc.
+The wines of Touraine & Centre are made primarily from Cabernet Franc, Chenin Blanc, Sauvignon Blanc and other Loire Valley varieties.

 Vineyard Map